stackblitz/docs/docs/guides/user-guide/starter-projects.md

 ## Adding a new starter project

-If you'd like to see a new starter, please follow the directions on [this page in the Open Source guide](/guides/open-source/open-from-github#set-up-the-main-starter-url).
+If you'd like to see a new starter, please follow the directions on [this page in the integration guide](/guides/integration/open-from-github#set-up-the-main-starter-url).